FrancisVila/MFT_convert/content/en/docs/TransferCFT/overview_intro/intro_security.md

 ## DMZ enabled communication

-Transfer CFT{{< TransferCFT/componentshortname  >}}supports communication in the DMZ using Secure Relay.
-All of the connections that use this Transfer CFT{{< TransferCFT/componentshortname  >}} network resource transmit through Secure Relay for both incoming and outgoing connections.
+{{< TransferCFT/axwayvariablesComponentShortName  >}}supports communication in the DMZ using Secure Relay.
+All of the connections that use this {{< TransferCFT/axwayvariablesComponentShortName  >}} network resource transmit through Secure Relay for both incoming and outgoing connections.

-\*Presently not configurable from the Central Governance interface.
+\*Presently not configurable from the {{< TransferCFT/PrimaryCGorUM  >}} interface.

 ## File encryption at rest

-Transfer CFT{{< TransferCFT/componentshortname  >}} embeds TrustedFile to encode and decode files in S/MIME, CMS, OpenPGP, XML Signature, XML Encryption, and XAdES (BES and EPES) format.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} embeds TrustedFile to encode and decode files in S/MIME, CMS, OpenPGP, XML Signature, XML Encryption, and XAdES (BES and EPES) format.
 These standards secure data at rest, independently of the data communication method.

-\*Presently not configurable from the Central Governance interface.
+\*Presently not configurable from the {{< TransferCFT/PrimaryCGorUM  >}} interface.

 ## SFTP